VulturARG/AES/README.md

-# ESA
+# AES

-## Enemy System ArgA
+## ArgA Enemy System

-ESA is a modernization and adaptation of [BangaBob's Enemy Occupation System (EOS) v1.98](https://www.armaholic.com/page.php?id=20262), to the usage requirements of the [ArgA Clan](http://www.clanarga.com.ar/).
+AES is a modernization and adaptation of [BangaBob's Enemy Occupation System (EOS) v1.98](https://www.armaholic.com/page.php?id=20262), to the usage requirements of the [ArgA Clan](http://www.clanarga.com.ar/).

 **Description:**
-Enemy System Arga (ESA) allows mission designers to create zones to defend or attack on their stages.
-Simple place markers covering areas of the map and ESA will do the rest.
+ArgA Enemy System (AES) allows mission designers to create zones to defend or attack on their stages.
+Simple place markers covering areas of the map and AES will do the rest.

 **Features:**